Jump to a Section

-It is recommended to take advantage of the campus Box subscription to back up your files.
-Similar in function to DropBox, Box is located on the web at https://uwmadison.box.com/.
-It will request your NetID and password through SSO you can use the campus subscription to Google Drive or Microsoft's OneDrive, setting up Google Drive, setting up OneDrive.
-These are perfect for backing all your files while here at the Law School.
-Box also allows files to be cached locally on your computer when setup.
+It is recommended to take advantage of the campus subscriptions to back up your files.
+Using your NetID and password through SSO you can use the campus subscription to Google Drive or Microsoft's OneDrive, setting up Google Drive, setting up OneDrive.
+These are perfect for backing all your files while here at the Law School and also allow files to be cached locally on your computer when setup.
 These services will be available while you are a student.

-The Digital Print Center (2nd floor, Room 2115) has printing available for $0.06 per black and white page and for $0.20 per color page.
+The Copy Shop (2nd floor, Room 2115) has printing available for $0.06 per black and white page and for $0.20 per color page.
 Send print jobs to firstname.lastname@example.org and they'll let you know when it is ready for pickup.
-Payment can be made by cash, credit card or with departmental funds.
-The library also has printing available both in its Copy Center and the Computer Lab on 2nd floor using WiscCard accounts.
+Payment can be made by credit card.
+The library also has printing available in its fifth floor Copy Center using WiscCard accounts.
 For full details please see "Scanners, Copiers, and Printers" in Chapter 6 of the Student Handbook.

 There are several computer workstations in the Law Library available to the public (i.e. login free) for legal research purposes.
-More information can be found on the Law Library Computer Workstations page.
+More information can be found on the Law Library Technology FAQs page.

 Wireless access is available throughout the Law School.
 Use either the "UWNet" or "eduroam" wireless network.

-The Tech Staff located in room 2115 are here to facilitate your repairs for your personal computer.
-They’ll quickly diagnose if it is something they can help with directly, or provide more information on the best resource to make your computer operational.
-Campus also provides support through the Division of Information Technology's walk-up support desk at 1210 W. Dayton St., room 1150B.
-More information can be found at UW IT Repairs.
+The Tech Staff located in room 2115 are here and will diagnose issues with your personal computer.
+They’ll diagnose if it is something they can help with directly or provide more information on the best resource to make your computer operational.
+Campus also provides support through the Division of Information Technology's Help Desk.

-All student organizations can establish an email list of members and a general contact email address for the organization.
-See UW ITEmail Lists helpfor full details on the campus list service.
+All student organizations can establish an email list of members and a general contact email address for the organization more information is available after registering your student organization.

-All student organizations can host a website through the campus student org webserver.
-See also section 5.10 for information about software training, including website design.
+All student organizations can host a website through the campus student org webserver more information is available after registering your student organization.

 The University of Wisconsin's Division of Information Technology (DoIT) provides all students, faculty, and staff with a “NetID,” which provides access to a free email account and the My-UW Madison web portal.
-See 5.9.3 for more detail.
-To activate your NetID, use a Web browser to go to https://mywisc.edu, click “Activate your NetID,” and follow the online instructions.
+See Section 5.9.3 for more details.
+To activate your NetID, go to my.wisc.edu, click “Activate your NetID,” and follow the online instructions.

 You also may forward your UW email account to another account and retrieve your mail from there.
 Forwarding will be done from the Office 365 web client, in the settings section.
-Full instructions can be found at https://kb.wisc.edu/page.php?id=36539
+Full instructions for Forwarding Email.

 The Law School maintains an email list of all law students for dissemination of administrative information.
 In many cases, information is circulated only via email so it is important for you to check your email frequently.
 These messages will be sent to your University email address.
-(If you typically use a non-University email address, you should set up a forward of your University email to the one you use most frequently.)
-The lists are populated each fall in late August using university records of Academic Level (e.g. “P1,” “P2,” “P3” for 1L, 2L and 3L (based on credits, not time) students, respectively).
-These lists are frozen until the following fall, at which point all lists will be updated to reflect current academic level as of late August.
+If you typically use a non-University email address, you should set up a forward of your University email to the one you use most frequently.
+The lists are populated each fall in late August using university records of Academic Level (e.g. “P1,” “P2,” “P3” for 1L, 2L and 3L based on credits, not number of semesters, respectively).
+These lists are frozen until the following fall, at which point all lists will be updated to reflect the current academic level as of late August.

-Students who graduate in August or December will removed from the lists about a month later.
-Students who graduate in May will stay on the lists to see important OCPD announcements until end of August.
+Students who graduate in December and May will stay on the lists to see important OCPD announcements until end of August.

-Your Student Record shows your academic level for each semester, including the current term.
+Your Academic Record shows your academic level for each semester, including the current term.
 If your academic level changes during the school year you will remain on the email list on which you began the year which typically has the most relevant information.
 View the UW Registrar's "How To" for Academic Records.

-The University of Wisconsin's Guidelines for Appropriate Use of Information Technology apply to Law School users.
-By accessing the Law School's wireless network or by using any Law School- or University-owned computing equipment, users implicitly agree to campus technology use policies which as a general statement are only for your personal use for academic related activities.
+The University of Wisconsin's Guidelines for Appropriate Use of Information Technology applies to Law School users.
+By accessing the Law School's wireless network, using campus software licenses or by using any Law School- or University-owned computing equipment, users implicitly agree to campus technology use policies which as a general statement are only for your personal use for academic related activities.
 For details please see the full text at UW-Madison Responsible Use of Information Technology Policy.